domoritz/domoritz.github.io/projects.md

 A chrome extension that shows the latest image from the Himawari 8 weather satellite when you open a new tab.
 The code is on [Github](https://github.com/domoritz/himawari-8-chrome) and you can install the extension from the [Chrome web store](https://chrome.google.com/webstore/detail/himawari-8-satellite-new/llelgapflianaapmnpncgakfjhfhnojm).

 {:.center.two-thirds}
-{% include image.html name="himawari.png" caption="Himawari Chrome extension new tab page." %}
+{% include image name="himawari.png" caption="Himawari Chrome extension new tab page." %}

 ### Game of Life